Lord0fBytes/arch-commands/README.md

 ### Obligatory Warning
 I am super new to bash and Arch (like 2 weeks new) so this code is probably horrible.
 Also sorry about the comments.

+This is very specific to my environment right now.
+You will need to change variables and commands based on what you have installed or hardware you are using.
+Thanks!

 ----
 ## Introduction
 I really like using the terminal for everything (hence my move to Arch), but I was having a hard time remembering all the commands to do little things like connect to wifi and such.